-33. To receive the cleaning self-sustainment reimbursement rate the contingent must:

-(a) Provide cleaning of facilities for all contingent personnel;

-(b) Ensure all facilities have hygienic equipment that allows a clean and healthy environment to be maintained, i.e., cleaning of accommodation and office areas;
+- 33. To receive the cleaning self-sustainment reimbursement rate the contingent must: - (a) Provide cleaning of facilities for all contingent personnel; - (b) Ensure all facilities have hygienic equipment that allows a clean and healthy environment to be maintained, i.e., cleaning of accommodation and office areas; - (c) Provide all related equipment, maintenance and supplies.

-When a contingent is geographically dispersed and the United Nations is able to provide cleaning services to only a portion of the contingent, the troop-or policecontributing country will receive the cleaning self-sustainment rate for those personnel not serviced by the United Nations.
+When a contingent is geographically dispersed and the United Nations is able to provide cleaning services to only a portion of the contingent, the troop-or police-contributing country will receive the cleaning self-sustainment rate for those personnel not serviced by the United Nations.